zhangyihome/code-push-cli/cli/README.md

 The `promote` command will create a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory and app store version) from the latest release of the source deployment.
 While you could use the `release` command to "manually" migrate an update from one environment to another, the `promote` command has the following benefits:

-1. It's quicker, since you don't need to re-assemble the release assets you want to publish or remember the description/app store version that are associated with the source deployment's release.
+1. It's quicker, since you don't need to reassemble the release assets you want to publish or remember the description/app store version that are associated with the source deployment's release.

-2. It's less error-prone, since the promote operartion ensures that the exact thing that you already tested in the source deployment (e.g. `Staging`) will become active in the destination deployment (e.g. `Production`).
+2. It's less error-prone, since the promote operation ensures that the exact thing that you already tested in the source deployment (e.g. `Staging`) will become active in the destination deployment (e.g. `Production`).

 We recommend that all users take advantage of the automatically created `Staging` and `Production` environments, and do all releases directly to `Staging`, and then perform a `promote` from `Staging` to `Production` after performing the appropriate testing.